 When thinking about your likely departures, which people on the team would you prioritize for their replacement?
 How soon is it likely to happen?
-What knowledge will this person be taking with them that needs to be shared?
-Keep in mind that for some of these employees, this means 30 to 40 years’ worth of accrued experience—not something you want to try to cram into two weeks of training at the very end of their tenure.
+What knowledge will this person take with them that needs to be shared?
+Remember that for some of these employees, this means 30 to 40 years’ worth of accrued experience—not something you want to try to cram into two weeks of training at the very end of their tenure.

-Planning for predictable vacancies not only keeps you from getting caught off guard when someone leaves, but helps you more accurately project your hiring needs for the next 12 to 24 months.
+Planning for predictable vacancies keeps you from getting caught off guard when someone leaves and helps you more accurately project your hiring needs for the next 12 to 24 months.

 The same is true for your team roster.
-When you know who is up next to replace any given employee, it becomes much easier for business to continue with minimal disruption even if the departure comes as a surprise.
+When you know who is up next to replace any given employee, it becomes much easier for business to continue with minimal disruption, even if the departure is a surprise.

 To plan for the unexpected, consider the role of each person on your team, both in terms of their contribution to the company as a whole and as part of their smaller ecosystem in the company, like their department.
 For large companies with thousands of employees, this exercise makes the most sense only for members of upper management.
-For smaller organizations, it may be perfectly feasible to include every person on the staff.
+When it comes to smaller organizations, including everyone on the staff may be perfectly feasible.

 Even if you do not have all the answers today, starting the conversation puts you one step ahead of where you would be without a succession planning strategy.

 5. Test your succession strategy in real scenarios.

 You might not know precisely when you will need to tap someone in your succession plan to step into a new role, but you can give them the best chance for success by conducting test runs.
 When a member of leadership goes on vacation, appoint a young leader on their team to take the reins in their absence.
 When a manager’s plate is overloaded, have them delegate smaller projects to more junior team members while overseeing from a distance.